-- 25. The lineout commences once the ball leaves the hands of the thrower. - 26.
+- 26. The lineout commences once the ball leaves the hands of the thrower. - 27.
 Once the lineout has commenced, the thrower and the thrower's immediate opponent may: - a.
 Join the lineout. - b.
 Retire to the offside line of the non-participating players of his own team. - c.
 Stay within five metres of the touchline. - d.
-Move to the receiver position if that position is empty. - 27.
+Move to the receiver position if that position is empty. - 28.
 If those players move anywhere else, they are offside.
-Sanction: Penalty. - 28.
+Sanction: Penalty. - 29.
 Once the lineout has commenced, any player in the lineout may: - a.
 Compete for possession of the ball. - b.
 Catch or deflect the ball.
 A jumper may catch or deflect the ball with the outside arm only if they have both hands above their head.
 Sanction: Free-kick. - c.
-Lift or support a player from the same team.
-Players who support or lift a teammate must lower the player to the ground safely as soon as the ball is won by a player of either team.
+Lift or support a team-mate.
+Players who do so must lower that player to the ground safely as soon as the ball is won by either team.
 Sanction: Free-kick. - d.
 Leave the lineout so as to be in a position to receive the ball, provided they remain within 10 metres of the mark of touch and they keep moving until the lineout is over.
-Sanction: Free-kick. - e.
-Grasp and bring an opponent in possession of the ball to ground, provided that the player is not in the air.
+Sanction: Free-kick. - Grasp and bring an opponent in possession of the ball to ground, provided that the player is not in the air.
 Sanction: Penalty.